Related Subjects: Atropine

 |Toxic Shock Syndrome

-- Document the justification for insertion, as central cannulation carries risks.
-Poor outcome predictors include emergency placement, obesity, coagulopathy, intubation, and hypotension.
-Contact a senior colleague if needed.
+- π Document justification clearly.
+Poor outcome predictors include: emergency placement, obesity, coagulopathy, intubation, and hypotension.

 Indications